In some cases WinSCP needs to download remote files to some temporary location on your computer. This includes:

 - Editing, opening or creating remote file locally.

-- Downloading file using drag&drop without the shell extension.
+- Downloading file using drag&drop in temporary folder mode.

 - Using local custom command on remote file.